damiensnyder/hearts-league/README.md

 `legalMoves` - The cards in your hand that you can legally play at that point.
 (Same format.)

+`lead` - An integer representing the player who led or leads this trick.
+Player 1 is 0, Player 2 is 1, and so on.

 `playHistory` - The cards that have been played (not including sloughed cards) so far this game.
 This is formatted as a list of lists of cards.
 Player 1 is the first sublist, Player 2 the second, and so on.
 Each sublist is only as long as the number of cards that player has played.
 An example list would be:

 ```